 "A question to myself have I become!" - Augustine

-A degree in psychology helps students gain insight into the deep and intriguing question: what is the human self?
-Psychology, whether as theory or practice, is put into historical and cultural context, while critically engaging assumptions about human nature and how these are of consequence in our modern world and in relation to Christian faith commitments.
+Psychology helps students gain insight into the intriguing question: what is the human self?
+Psychology, whether as theory or practice, is put into historical and cultural context while critically engaging assumptions about human nature and how these are of consequence in our modern world and in relation to Christian faith commitments.

 Available as a concentration